georgejmx/risk-simulator/README.md

 2. Total number of defending troops
 3. Total number of defending territories

+The program outputs;
-The program results in a probability of success *(as a percentage, which comes from 2000 possible simulations)*
+1. The probability of success *(as a percentage, which comes from 2000 possible simulations)*
+2. The expected number of territories conquered

-## Initial Plan for how the code will work
+## Initial Plan for how the code works

 - **run_war**; a function that goes through dice rolls in the game to simulate an army marching through territories.
 This is a single